pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 applied to engineering, e.g., Calculus, Linear Algebra, Differential Equations, Probability Theory, etc.

-I was always annoyed by repetitive mechanical computation and mostly drawn to the more abstract aspects of these mathematical tools, rather than their applications.
+I was annoyed by repetitive mechanical computation and drawn to the abstract aspects of these mathematical tools more than their applications.

-However, part of learning many mathematical concepts works really well by first mastering the mechanical skills, which in turn helped build an intuition about the underlying more abstract concepts.
+However, learning many mathematical concepts works really well by first mastering the mechanical skills, which helps build an intuition about the underlying more abstract concepts.

 I was particularly interested but also terrified of theorem proving, but I did